 The aim of this website is to get you off this website—onto bookseller sites, youtube, twitter, blogs, interactive forums, live meetups and anywhere else where you can learn more about the craft of Agile software development, and its related fields.

 Please contribute to our knowledge base by recommending your favorite agile (or related) resources—your own or others'.
 As soon as you add your first item a list will be created for you so other agilists can easily see your recommendations.
 We also encourage you to endorse items that already exist here.
 These will also be added to your list.
 The more recommendations a resource gets the more likely it is to be found by others.

-To contribute please click the + (add a new resource) link at the top of the page or the "Endorse this [item]" link that appears with each existing resource when it is displayed.
+To contribute please click the "add item" link at the top of the page or the "Endorse this [item]" link that appears with each existing resource when it is displayed.
 All contributions will appear immediately, but may be subject to editing and validation.

 While AgileLib.Net seeks to promote free and independent resources we also need to keep this website current and useful.
 To do this we need support.

 We invite Agile-focused organizations who value excellence through community to sponsor this website.
 In exchange for your support we offer a very targeted audience for your products and services.

 For more information on sponsorship, including pricing, please contact us at firstname.lastname@example.org.
 We offer special rates for non-profits, and will be happy to discuss free promotional notices for worthwhile endeavors.